-- 7.1.1 Every employee other than a casual employee covered by this Award shall at the end of each year of employment be entitled to annual leave on full pay as follows: - (a) If employed throughout such year of employment on permanent night work (non-rotating) over a period of 7 days per week, or if employed on Shift Work where more than one shift per day is worked over a period of 7 days, not less than 5 weeks; - (b) If employed other than on work described above, not less than 4 weeks. - 7.1.2 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and shall be paid for by the employer in advance: - (a) in the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of prescribed ordinary rate of wages, at that excess rate; and
+- 7.1.1 Every employee other than a Casual Employee covered by this Award shall at the end of each year of employment be entitled to annual leave on full pay as follows: - (a) If employed throughout such year of employment on permanent night or afternoon work (non-rotating) over a period of 7 days per week, or if employed on shift work where more than one shift per day is worked over a period of 7 days, not less than 5 weeks. - (b) If employed other than on work described above, not less than 4 weeks.

+Such annual holiday shall be exclusive of any statutory holiday which may occur during the period of that annual holiday and shall be paid for by the Employer in advance -

-(b) in every other case, at the ordinary rate payable to the employee concerned immediately prior to that leave under this Award.
+- (i) in the case of any and every employee in receipt immediately prior to that holiday of ordinary pay at a rate in excess of prescribed ordinary rate of wages, at that excess rate; and - (ii) in every other case, at the ordinary rate payable to the employee concerned immediately prior to that holiday under this Award.

-- 7.1.3 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall forthwith pay to the employee, in addition to all other amounts due to such employee, that employee's pay, calculated in accordance with clause 7.1.6, for the leave period prescribed above and also the employee's ordinary pay for any public holiday occurring during such prescribed period. - 7.1.4 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to that employee, an amount equal to 1/9th of such employee's pay for the period of employment if that employee is an employee to whom clause 7.1.1(a) applies, and 1/12th of that employee's pay for the period of employment if such employee is an employee to whom clause 7.1.1(b) applies, calculated in accordance with 7.1.6. - 7.1.5 Except as hereinbefore provided, it shall not be lawful for the employer to give or for any employee to receive payment in lieu of annual leave.
+If the employment of any employee is terminated at the expiration of a full year of employment, the Employer shall be deemed to have given the holiday to the employee from the date of the termination of the employment and shall forthwith pay to the employee, in addition to all other amounts due such employee, that employee's pay, calculated in accordance with clause 7.1.2, for the holiday period prescribed above and also the employee's ordinary pay for any statutory holiday occurring during such prescribed period.

+If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to that employee, an amount equal to one ninth of such employee's pay for the period of employment if that employee is an employee to whom provision (a) above applies, and one-twelfth of that employee's pay for the period of employment if such employee is an employee to whom provision (b) above applies, calculated in accordance with 7.1.2 hereof.

+Except on termination of employment, it is not lawful for the Employer to give or for any employee to receive payment in lieu of annual leave.